he-is-harry/Camp-Haliburton/README.md

 which should be named "HarryHe_ISU", and move the folder "**res**" into the "**src**" folder.
 Then, you must move the file "**highscore.txt**" into the "**src**" folder.

 5\.
-Find the directory in which the "HarryHe_ISU" folder is found, should look similar to "C:\Users\username\Desktop" but will be different due to a different user name and download location.
-This path should not include the "HarryHe_ISU" folder, just the part before.
+Find the directory in which the `HarryHe_ISU` folder is found, should look similar to `C:\Users\username\Desktop` but will be different due to a different user name and download location.
+This path should not include the `HarryHe_ISU` folder, just the part before.

 6\.
-Open the command prompt, this can be done by searching "cmd" in the start window, or searching "terminal" on mac.
+Open the command prompt, this can be done by searching `cmd` in the start window, or searching `terminal` on mac.

 7\.
 Change your directory to the path found before.